apache/parquet-format/LogicalTypes.md

-`size` must be set whenever `offset` is set, so any offset-based read always carries an explicit `size`. `size` may be omitted only for a whole-file external reference, where the range runs to the end of the referenced file.
-A byte range within the current file cannot be referenced: `offset` and `size` apply only to data referenced by `uri`.
+`size` must be set whenever `offset` is set, so any offset-based read always carries an explicit `size`. `size` may be omitted only for a whole-file external reference, where the range runs to the end of the referenced file. `offset` and `size` apply only to data referenced by `uri`; there is no form that addresses a byte range in the current file directly.

+A `uri` is always resolved as an external reference, even when it names the file that contains it.
+Parquet applies no compression or encryption of its own to the referenced bytes, and a reference remains the writer's responsibility if the file is copied or renamed.

 Encryption of external files referenced by `uri` is outside the scope of the Parquet format.
+The fields of a `FILE`-annotated group are ordinary columns and are encoded, compressed, and encrypted like any other column, `inline` included.

 #### Validation